dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     .. _dcmURI:

     dcmURI_"
-    "No Keywords",boolean,"Indicates if keywords shall be omitted in generated DICOM XML or JSON presentations; false if absent","
+    "No Keywords",boolean,"Indicates if keywords shall be omitted in generated DICOM XML or JSON presentations","
     .. _dcmNoKeywords:

     dcmNoKeywords_"
     "Merge MWL Matching Key",string,"Specifies attribute of received object to lookup MWL Item used to coerce request attributes.
-Enumerated values: AccessionNumber, StudyInstanceUID, ScheduledProcedureStepID.
-If absent, request attributes of received objects will not be coerced.","
+If absent, request attributes of received objects will not be coerced.
+Enumerated values: AccessionNumber, StudyInstanceUID or ScheduledProcedureStepID","
     .. _dcmMergeMWLMatchingKey:

     dcmMergeMWLMatchingKey_"